RiotNation/RiotLibrary/README.md

 ---

 *All texts are freely available for reading, download, and redistribution.
-This library is maintained by the community—contribute your own works to help us grow.*
+This library is maintained by the community.
+Contribute with your texts to help us grow: info@riotnation.click*